1 Single-stage or multiple-stage surgery? top

 A K-wire is inserted from anterior to posterior, or from medial to lateral to hold the reduction.
 Occasionally, it is necessary to cut off this K-wire and leave it in situ to maintain the articular surface reduction (“lost K-wire”).

 The anteromedial and anterolateral fragments are rotated back into their anatomical positions.
 This may require at least partial release of the distractor, since these fragments can be under tension from the joint capsule.
 The anteromedial and anterolateral fragments are held in their anatomic position with the help of a Weber clamp.
 K-wires are inserted for temporary stabilization.
 The correct reduction is assessed and documented by fluoroscopy.
-See also "assessment of reduction" under "authors' added material".
+See also the content on assessment of reduction.

 Bone graft could be inserted if necessary before reduction of the peripheral fragments.
 In the illustrated case, with good bone quality and quite large main articular fragments, it was not necessary.